uroshima/study-guide-notes/javascript.md

  What is the syntax for an IIFE?
  The (surrounding parenthesis) prevents from treating it as a function declaration.
  The final parenthesis() are executing the function expression.

+ What's hoisting?
+ The behavior of “moving” var and function declarations to the top of their respective scopes during the compilation phase is called hoisting.
+Function declarations are completely hoisted.
+This means that a declared function can be called before it is defined.
+Variables are partially hoisted. var declarations are hoisted but not its assignments. let and const are not hoisted.